-Capital Leases - In November 2001, the Revenue Fund guaranteed a student housing revenue fund note issued by Clay County to the Minnesota State University Moorhead Alumni Foundation in the amount of \$3,940,000.
+Capital Leases - In November 2001, the Minnesota State Colleges and Universities Board of Trustees guaranteed a student housing revenue fund note issued by Clay County to the Minnesota State University Moorhead Alumni Foundation in the amount of \$3,940,000.
 The Foundation used the proceeds to construct John Neumaier Hall Apartments.
 The Revenue Fund entered into an operating agreement with the Foundation.
-The lease term is for 30 years and \$3,119,711 was outstanding at June 30, 2013.
+The lease term is for 30 years and \$3,016,465 of principal was outstanding at June 30, 2014.

-In March of 2002, the Revenue Fund guaranteed the repayment of the Series 2002 revenue bonds issued by the Housing and Redevelopment Authority of the City of St. Cloud to the St. Cloud State University Foundation in the amount of \$16,515,000.
+In March of 2002, the Minnesota State Colleges and Universities Board of Trustees guaranteed the repayment of the Series 2002 revenue bonds issued by the Housing and Redevelopment Authority of the City of St. Cloud to the St. Cloud State University Foundation, Inc. in the amount of \$16,515,000.
 The bond proceeds were used to construct and equip a stadium, a fitness center and an addition to the Atwood Memorial Center.
 The Atwood Memorial Center was completed in the spring of 2004, at which time the Revenue Fund began repayment of \$4,796,524 in bond debt attributed to the Atwood Memorial Center, as specified in the operating agreement.
-In June of 2012, the Revenue Fund guaranteed the refunding of the Series 2002 revenue bonds.
-The refunding resulted in a total savings of \$195,511.
-The lease is payable through fiscal year 2023 and \$2,687,438 was outstanding at June 30, 2013.
+In June of 2012, the Board of Trustees guaranteed the refunding of the Series 2002 revenue bonds.
+The lease is payable through fiscal year 2023.
+As of June 30, 2014 \$2,416,869 is attributable to the Revenue Fund.
+The principal portion outstanding that is guaranteed by the Revenue Fund is an additional \$5,131,130 at June 30, 2014.

-Both agreements contain lease terms meeting the criteria of a capital lease, as defined by the FASB Accounting Standards Codification 840 (previously FAS 13), Accounting for Leases, which defines a capital lease generally as one which transfers benefits and risks of ownership to the lessee.
-The gross amount of the leased assets was \$8,842,267 and related depreciation as of June 30, 2013 and 2012, was \$3,604,863 and \$3,230,178, respectively, and is included within buildings and improvements.
+Both agreements contain lease terms meeting the criteria of a capital lease, as defined by the GASB Accounting Standard 62, which defines a capital lease generally as one which transfers benefits and risks of ownership to the lessee.
+The gross amount of the leased assets was \$8,842,267 and related depreciation as of June 30, 2014 and 2013, was \$3,979,547 and \$3,604,863, respectively, and is included within buildings and improvements.